enygren/draft-nygren-dhc-recommended-ipv6-address/draft-nygren-dhc-recommended-ipv6-address.md

 recommended-address:
 : A 128-bit IPv6 address that the server recommends the client use

-priority:
-: An 8-bit unsigned integer indicating the relative priority for this recommended address to be used as the default source address.
-Higher values indicate higher priority.

 ## Option Usage

 The Recommended Address option MUST only appear as a sub-option within an OPTION\_IAPREFIX option.
 Multiple Recommended Address options MAY be included within a single OPTION\_IAPREFIX option to suggest that multiple addresses within the prefix should be assigned by the host to its interface.

 The recommended-address field MUST contain an IPv6 address that falls within the prefix specified by the enclosing OPTION_IAPREFIX option.
 Servers MUST NOT include Recommended Address options with addresses outside the associated prefix.

-The priority field allows servers to indicate relative preferences when multiple addresses are recommended.
-Priority values are relative only within the context of a single OPTION_IAPREFIX option.

 # DHCPv6 Server Behavior